h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 You can see a status of what’s happening at the top of UI as the experiment is running.
 First, Driverless AI determines the backend (so whether GPUs are running).
 Then it starts parameter tuning.
 After that, Driverless AI performs feature engineering.
 Driverless AI uses early stopping and stops when overfitting starts.
 The number of trees is not fixed.
 You can click "Finish" at any time.
 This ends the experiment, then performs the ensembling, and generates the deployment package.

-The top left and top right sections show the current experiemnt settings.
+The top left and top right sections show the current experiment settings.
 The right side also includes a Trace.
 You can click on the **Trace** button to see what’s happening.
 Each green bar is a GPU or CPU model, each gray bar is a method call, and the red lines are feature engineering.
 You can hover over each to see what’s happening.
 If you watch, you’ll see this running new features and models and new features and models and so on.
 This is how Driverless AI determines the best features.

 The bottom left section shows a chart with performance metrics out of fold.
 This only shows you validation scores.
 You can mouse over this section to learn more about this section.